Snooober/NJAL/README.md

     draftMeCatId (discord category ID for Draft Me! system) adminRole (discord role ID for admins)

-A discord role must also be created named "Registered".
-And the bot must be given sufficient permissions.
+A discord role must also be created named "Registered", and the bot must be given sufficient permissions.